vk6flab/dump1090/README.md

 understand how it works.

 The algorithms used were obtained by looking at many messages as displayed using a throwaway SDL program, and trying to model the algorithm based on how the messages look graphically.

 How to test the program?
 ---

-If you have a PlutoSDR device and you happen to be in an area where there are aircraft flying over your head, just run the program and check for signals.
+If you have a PlutoSDR device and you happen to be in an area where there are aircraft flying overhead, just run the program and check for signals.

 However if you don't have a PlutoSDR device, or if in your area the presence of aircraft is very limited, you may want to try the sample file distributed